2025 Major League Baseball postseason: (1) Toronto Blue Jays vs. (2) Seattle Mariners

-This was the first ALCS since 2016 to not feature either the Houston Astros or New York Yankees.

 This was the second postseason meeting between the Blue Jays and Mariners, the two AL expansion teams of 1977.
 They first met in the Wild Card series in 2022, which the Mariners won in a sweep in Toronto.
 The Blue Jays overcame a two-games-to-none series deficit to defeat the Mariners in seven games, returning to the World Series for the first time since 1993.

 The Mariners continued their postseason winning streak at Rogers Centre to start the series.
 After a George Springer leadoff home run, the Mariners responded with three unanswered runs, which consisted of a home run by Cal Raleigh and two Jorge Polanco RBI singles for a 3–1 win in Game 1.
 The next day, Julio Rodríguez, Polanco, and Naylor all hit multi-run home runs as the offense overcame Logan Gilbert's three-inning, three-run start as the Mariners blew out the Blue Jays to take a 2–0 series lead headed to Seattle.
-Things then took a turn for the worse for the Mariners, as the Blue Jays’ offense overwhelmed the Mariners pitching staff in back-to-back blowout wins in Games 3 and 4 to even the series at two.
-In Game 5, the Blue Jays took a 2–1 lead in the top of the sixth and were six outs away from taking the series lead, but then the Mariners put up five unanswered runs in the bottom of the eighth, capped off by a grand slam by Eugenio Suárez, to take a 3–2 series lead headed back to Toronto.
+Things then took a turn for the worse for the Mariners, as the Blue Jays’ offense overwhelmed the Mariners pitching staff in back-to-back blowout wins to even the series at two.
+In Game 5, the Blue Jays took a 2–1 lead in the top of the sixth and were six outs away from taking the series lead, but then the Mariners put up five unanswered runs in the bottom of the eighth, capped off by a grand slam from Eugenio Suárez, to take a 3–2 series lead headed back to Toronto.
 In Game 6, home runs from Vladimir Guerrero Jr. and Addison Barger would help secure a 6-2 Blue Jays win as they forced a seventh game.
-In Seattle’s first-ever Game 7, the Mariners led 3–1 in the bottom of the seventh and were eight outs away from winning their first AL pennant, but then Springer hit a three-run home run to put the Blue Jays in the lead for good, securing their first pennant in 32 years.
+In Seattle's first-ever Game 7, the Mariners led 3–1 in the bottom of the seventh and were eight outs away from winning their first AL pennant, but then Springer hit a three-run home run to put the Blue Jays in the lead for good, securing their first pennant in 32 years.
 This was the first Game 7 ever won by the Blue Jays in franchise history, and they became the first team to win a league pennant after losing the first two games at home.

-The Blue Jays are also the first team from Toronto to make it to a championship series since the Toronto Raptors did it in 2019.
+Along with the Edmonton Oilers winning the NHL Western Conference title, 2025 marked the first year since 1993 in which multiple Canadian teams were playing for a championship in the four major leagues, as the Blue Jays and the Montreal Canadiens previously won both the World Series and Stanley Cup respectively that year.

 With the loss, the Mariners fell to 0–4 in the ALCS, having previously lost in 1995, 2000, and 2001.